internalregister/z80hla/MANUAL.md

 ***break***

 Jumps out of the current loop.
 It always uses a `jp` instruction to do so.

 ```
 forever()
 {
   ld a, (value)
+  cp a, 0
   if (z)
   {
     break